mdeangelo272/ansible-demo/README.md

 * `cassandra_user` - This is the most sophisticated role.
 It is responsible for managing users in the Cassandra database.
 It includes a custom Ansible Module that can add and remove cassandra users.

 ### Custom Module
 The Custom Ansible module is defined in `./roles/cassandra_users/library/cassandra_user.py`.
-It is also possible to define modules in a common logication, but a Role was chosen to increase the modularity of the solution.
+It is also possible to define modules in a common location, but a Role was chosen to increase the modularity of the solution.
 It depends on the [cassandra-driver](https://github.com/datastax/python-driver/) python package.
 The Role is responible for installing this dependency.
 Note, that modules run on the target node not the controlller node.
-Thus, for large scale solutions it Role and Module should be run on a dedicated hosts group (defined in a inventory file) or on the controller node itself using node delegation or local execution.
+Thus, for large scale solutions the Role and Module should be run on a dedicated hosts group (defined in a inventory file) or on the controller node itself using node delegation or local execution.

 The module is intended to pass `flake8` tests, but the `tox.ini` defines exceptions in the PEP8 standard that are common to Ansible.
-One can also create a symbolic link to the module to allow for global visibility of the Ansible tools.
+One can also create a symbolic link to the module to allow for global visibility to the Ansible tools.
 If this is done you can use the `ansible-doc` command to view the integrated documentation.
 ```
-mdeangel272-dev:ansible-demo mdeangelo272$ ansible-doc cassandra_user
+$ ansible-doc cassandra_user
-> CASSANDRA_USER    (/Users/mdeangelo272/.ansible/plugins/modules/cassandra_user.py)
+> CASSANDRA_USER    (~/.ansible/plugins/modules/cassandra_user.py)

         This module will add or remove a user from Cassandra.